mitchallen/scriptaverse-doc/docs/002-scene.md

 # What is a Scene?

-For Scriptaverse a scene can be considered a collection of 3D objects and 2D texture.
+For Scriptaverse a scene can be considered a collection of 3D objects and 2D textures.

 I like to think of it as an immersive diorama or room.